rwhomeaudio/FreqRespGraph/README.md

 FreqRespGraph can plot single or multiple frequency response graphs given as CSV data files in a single graph.
 X and Y Axis limit can be configured.
 Data can be aligned to 0dB at a given frequency or frequency range.
 In addition a reference curve can be specified.
-The CSV data files needs to contain 2 rows with frequeny and SPL.
+The CSV data files needs to contain 2 rows with frequency and SPL.

 options:
   -h, --help            show this help message and exit